 With the publication of Volume 2 of Nous sommes Montréal, young people have for a second time created a collective work of creative writing inspired by moments in the history of Montréal.
 The Museum is very proud of this collaboration that shines a spotlight on young talent.
 The students’ enthusiasm was apparent from the very first meeting, with sensitive and inspiring writing rapidly springing forth.
 On the whole, this poetic and humane experience helped raise young people’s awareness of the richness and vitality of French, and the importance of mastering the language.

 The project came to a conclusion with the launch of the collection Nous sommes Montréal, tome 2, La Grande Paix racontée on January 31, 2020, with families, friends, schools, and the public invited to celebrate the young people’s creative work and perseverance.
+On October 5, 2020, Canada's History announced the 2020 Shortlist for the Governor General's History Award for Excellence in Community Programming which featured Nous sommes Montréal, tome 2.

 The book, available for free on line, and the project as a whole are a celebration of the French language and of its value as a source of pride for all participants.